How is a ‘Visit’ defined in Matomo?

-By default, if a visitor performs any action more than 30 minutes after their last tracked interaction, Matomo starts a new visit.
+- A visitor performs an action more than 30 minutes after their last tracked interaction.

-• A Unique Visitor that returns several times in one day can be recorded as multiple visits (after every session timeout).
+- A Unique Visitor who returns several times in one day can generate multiple visits (after every session timeout).

-• From their second visit (possibly on the same day or even days or weeks later) they will be tracked as a Returning Visitor, provided the tracking cookies are still in their browser.
+- From their second visit (whether it’s on the same day as their first visit, or days or weeks later) they will be tracked as a Returning Visitor, provided the tracking cookies are still in their browser.

-• When cookies are present, Matomo links actions into the same visit as long as there is no period of inactivity or campaign change.
+- When cookies are present, Matomo links actions into the same visit unless a timeout, campaign change, or midnight boundary occurs.

-• If cookies are blocked, cleared, or unavailable, Matomo may create a new visit even if the visitor’s activity continues.
+- If Matomo cookies are blocked, cleared, or unavailable, Matomo may create a new visit even if the visitor’s activity continues.

 Actions tracked during a new visit do not alter the data recorded in previous visits.
 For example, if a customer adds an item to their cart but does not complete the purchase during the same visit, that visit will be recorded as having an abandoned cart.
 Even if the visitor returns later and completes the purchase in a new visit, the earlier abandoned cart remains unchanged in reports.